Drakmyth/vscode-mcmodel-preview/README.md

 -------
 vscode-mcmodel-preview is licensed under the MIT License (MIT).
 See LICENSE for details.

-Individual assets may be used under different licenses.
+Individual assets may be in use under different licenses.
 See assets/README for specific licensing details.